pachadotdev/bello/README.md

 npx --yes web-ext run --source-dir connector --verbose
 ```

+Go to `about:debugging#/runtime/this-firefox`
+Click "Inspect" on the Bello Connector
+Check the JS console

 Both terminals will display informative messages about what is happening.
 I use `examples.md` to check how changes affect the currently working importer and app-browser integration.

 (*) The script will download and use the following DuckDB binaries: